 A. Amount of Compensation.
-Total compensation payable to the CONTRACTOR for satisfactory performance of the work under this contract shall not exceed \$590,000.00.
+Total compensation payable to the CONTRACTOR for the satisfactory performance of the work under this contract shall not exceed \$565,000.00.
 The CONTRACTOR'S compensation for services rendered shall be based on the schedule set forth in Exhibit C, Budget.
 General fund - state appropriation is the basis for this contract.
-Should for any reason these funds become withdrawn the contract may be terminated without penalty to the DEPARTMENT.
+Should for any reason these funds become withdrawn, the contract may be terminated or suspended without penalty to the DEPARTMENT (see Section 9).